Tremont Street subway: Disused southern tunnel branch

-The now-unused southern portion of the Tremont Street subway, looking north towards Boylston – the outbound track's lower elevation takes it under the Boylston Street subway's sharply curved outbound tracks.
+The now-unused southern portion of the Tremont Street subway in 1898, looking north towards Boylston – the outbound track's lower elevation takes it under the Boylston Street subway's sharply curved outbound tracks.

+Same spot as seen in 2020.

 The subway in 1897 consisted of a main line under Tremont Street running to Park Street, where is splits into two forks.
 One fork connects to the Boylston Street subway, which turns westward under Boylston Street.
 The other fork continues south under Tremont Street to the Pleasant Street incline.
 This portal was used by streetcars that went southwest to Egleston via the South End, along Tremont Street (route 43), or southeast to City Point in South Boston via Broadway (route 9).
 Streetcar service through the southern portal ended in 1962; for the last several months, service consisted of a shuttle between the portal and Boylston station.
 The tunnel still exists, dead-ended at the now-buried portal, which has been converted to a public park.
 However, there have been proposals for the disused tunnel to become part of a new streetcar line that would partly replace access to rapid transit for southern Metro Boston neighborhoods that lost rapid transit service in 1987 with the demolition of the Washington Street Elevated southern section of the Orange Line.
 This proposed new streetcar service could go as far south as the Red Line's Mattapan station, with a northern turnaround terminus at Government Center, according to a 2012-dated proposal.